brickpool/logo/doc/PG-Protocol.md

 >
 >\1) Is only omitted if a started request should be aborted

-Here is an example of a single request of fechting the monitoring data from LOGO device:
+Here is an example of a single request of fetching the monitoring data from LOGO device:

 Field Name | Code \(hex\) | Meaning
 --- | --- | ---